EPIC US ROAD TRIP DAYS 1-3UPPER MIDWEST - WISCONSIN & MINNESTOTA

 Day 1 || August 28 2016

 Route || Chicago’s O’Hare Airport to Madison, Wisconsin

 Posted From || Madison, Wisconsin

 One hundred thirty-nine miles we drove today, day 1, easing ourselves into what’s to come.
-It was a to-schedule day as our 8-hour flight landed on time, we picked up the car on time, and we made our way north from Chicago’s O’Hare Airport to arrive in beautiful Madison, Wisconsin, on time.
-It is of course very early days but so far so good and after months of planning, it’s good to finally be on the road.
+It was a to-schedule day as our 8-hour flight landed on time, we picked up the car on time, and we made our way north from Chicago’s O’Hare International Airport to arrive in beautiful Madison, Wisconsin, also on time.
+It is of course very early days, but so far so good and after months of planning, it’s good to finally be on the road.